 In the Old Testament, priests never sat down because the priest’s service was never complete.
 In the book of Hebrews, Paul reiterates that the priests offered sacrifices repeatedly because Levitical sacrifices could never take away sin.

 When Jesus died on the cross, he declared, “It is finished.”
 Jesus’ sacrifice was inclusive - for all time.
 On the third day, Jesus rose from the dead.
 When he ascended into heaven, he sat down at the Father’s right hand.
 Jesus is alive; his sacrifice is complete; his sacrifice is acceptable to the Father.
 Currently, Jesus is at the right hand of the Father – a priestly position of authority to forgive sins.

-Have you pondered these profound truths lately?
-Jesus is alive - He sees and hears, and He has the power and authority to forgive and intercede for us.
+Have you pondered these profound truths today?
+Jesus is alive - he sees and hears, and he has the power and authority to forgive and intercede for us.
 Jesus sits at the right hand of the Father.
 The sacrifice is complete.
 God forgives us.
-His sacrifice made us perfect - even as He continues to perfect us – sanctifying us to make us holy.
+His sacrifice made us perfect - even as he continues to perfect us – sanctifying us to make us holy.
 Our hope is living.
 Our faith and hope is not in vain.

 Lord Jesus, please take your rightful place as the Lord of my heart and life.
 Search me O God, and create in me a clean heart.
 Awaken me to your presence; fill my heart with a profound gratefulness of all you have done at the cost of your sacrifice.
 Thank you that you are a living Saviour.
 Lead me through this day for Your Name’s sake.
 Amen!

-In order to make us perfect, God gave His only begotten Son.
+Additional Resource: In order to make us perfect, God gave his only begotten Son.
 What if we saw sacrifice as a beautiful word?
 Take this online study.